 Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
+The Delta Village is treating the surface water.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the samples analyzed each month and shall not exceed 1 NTU at any time.
-As reported above, the Delta Village's highest recorded turbidity result for 2022 was 0.77 NTU and lowest monthly percentage of samples meeting the turbidity limits was 99.8%.
+As reported above, the Delta Village's highest recorded turbidity result for 2024 was 0.39 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.